 IMBRA mandates that if a petitioner has a record of certain violent or sexual crimes, they are immediately disqualified from petitioning.

 Exceptions to these statutes require a waiver.
-Waivers are almost never granted.
+Waivers are frequently denied.

 A marriage broker is any for-profit entity, agency or dating site whose primary model is to introduce U.S. citizens with foreign nationals for the purpose of marriage.
 In 1999 there were approximately 200 international marriage brokers (IMBs) operating in the United States, but by 2010 that number had grown to over 400 agencies.